 “Dad” is just one of the many hats you wear.
 With so many obligations competing for your time and attention, it’s all you can do to spend quality time with those who matter most — your kids.

 Carving out quality time might not require schedule or lifestyle changes as drastic as you think.
-Setting aside a few hours for an essential activity like raising money for your kids’ extracurricular activities or community groups is a great way to fortify your most cherished relationships.
+Setting aside a few hours for an essential activity like raising money for your kids’ extracurricular sports activities or community groups is a great way to fortify your most cherished relationships.

 Try these six easy, kid-friendly fundraising ideas on for size.